JL-Cheng/Git_Program/README.md

-# Qt_Program
+# Snake_Program
-Some Qt program for fun.
+A Snake game for fun.